Registering for social security

 Any company that employs an individual in France must submit a pre-recruitment declaration (DPAE) with the local URSSAF (the government organization in charge of collecting social security and family allowance contributions).

-Requests for social security coverage must be submitted to the local Primary Health Insurance Fund (CPAM) using form S1106.
+Requests for social security coverage usin must be submitted g form S1106 to:

 Such requests will allow an individual to register for social security if they do not already possess a social security number.

 All employee and employer social security contributions relating to the employee’s occupation will be linked to their social security number.

 |Helpful tip: Employees and accompanying family holding a ‘Talent Passport’ residence permit should contact the local health insurance fund (Caisse primaire d’assurance maladie – CPAM) in Paris, which centralizes registration requests and handles various formalities (to reimburse healthcare fees, cover costs following an accident at work, etc.).
 For further information, please visit the ameli.fr website.

 It is possible to register online: Click here

 Social security public service portal (securite-sociale.fr)